 What all good musicians have in common is a good rhythm.
-Some may think that musicality of professional musicians is unreachable however, in reality, keeping a good rhythm is just a part of developing good musicianship.
+Some may think that the musicality of professional musicians is unreachable however, in reality, keeping a good rhythm is just a part of developing good musicianship.

 In 2016 acclaimed percussionist Dame Evelyn Gennie explored the evolution of musical rhythm through a BBC documentary.
-She focussed on rhythm through different cultures, a fascinating concept of how it has impacted on today’s music.
+She focused on rhythm through different cultures, a fascinating concept of how it has impacted today’s music.
 We will explore the evolution of musical rhythm as well as take a look at how rhythm is used in contemporary music today to see why it is so important.

 Rhythm is a pattern of regular or irregular pulses which happen in music from strong and weak melodic and harmonic beats.
 It is one of the fundamental aspects of music theory.
-The way music is divided into beats which repeat a specific number of times in a bar at a certain speed/tempo is considered as rhythm.
+The way music is divided into beats that repeat a specific number of times in a bar at a certain speed/tempo is considered as rhythm.

-In simpler terms, when you listen to music you may feel the urge to move or tap your feet, rhythm is the music component which makes us want to do so.
+In simpler terms, when you listen to music you may feel the urge to move or tap your feet, rhythm is the music component that makes us want to do so.
 As a music producer, it is important to understand how rhythm works.
 You will need to know about great harmonies and melodies in order to produce your tracks.

-Picture a drummer from in a band playing contrasting polyrhythms in a seamless motion of rhythmic energy or a jazz pianist playing the keys by turning a beat inside out with fluidity or even an orchestra conductor who keeps eighty musicians playing in perfect time no matter what the tempo is.
+Picture a drummer from a band playing contrasting polyrhythms in a seamless motion of rhythmic energy or a jazz pianist playing the keys by turning a beat inside out with fluidity or even an orchestra conductor who keeps eighty musicians playing in perfect time no matter what the tempo is.
 Rhythm is about how musicians connect when they play together.

 So, why does a good rhythm matter?
 Having a good rhythm enables you to:

-A musician who aims to take their career of music to the next level requires strong musicianship and keeping a good rhythm is an important part of that.
+A musician who aims to take their career in music to the next level requires strong musicianship and keeping a good rhythm is an important part of that.
 Having these skills is the difference between an amateur and a professional musician.
-Studio musicians understand that having bad rhythm will affect your ability to make it as an artist.
+Studio musicians understand that having a bad rhythm will affect your ability to make it as an artist.

 Some of the greatest bands ever from the Beatles to Metallica, all have impeccable rhythm in common.
-Impeccable musicality and sense of rhythm is the key for succeeding as an instrumentalist.
+Impeccable musicality and a sense of rhythm is the key to succeeding as an instrumentalist.
 Without good rhythm, you will easily get lost in the music and be out of sync.
 The whole band may lose tempo and even the listener will pick up on rhythm problems.

-You don’t want to be worried about losing time so work on strong musicality through refining your rhythmic skills.
+You don’t want to be worried about losing time so work on strong musicality by refining your rhythmic skills.
 Practice difficult rhythms and learn how to listen for good rhythm.
 Consider purchasing a metronome or metronome app to achieve your next level of musical precision.

 In western rhythm there are four concepts: